jchirayil/aobajsds/README.md

-# aobajsds
+# AobaJSDS

-JSON based dataset
+AobaJSDS is a TypeScript library designed to manage JSON based files as a dataset.